fastify/fastify/docs/Reference/Reply.md

 })

 const { createHash } = require('crypto')
-// trailer function also recieve two argument
+// trailer function also receive two argument
 // @param {object} reply fastify reply
 // @param {string|Buffer|null} payload payload that already sent, note that it will be null when stream is sent
 // @param {function} done callback to set trailer value